 Lastly, we remark that, similar to the extended Sobolev scale in the context of vector bundles over closed manifolds in~\cite{Z-17}, all results of our article hold for the extended Sobolev scale $H^{\varphi}(E)$, $\varphi\in RO$, where $E$ is a Hermitian vector bundle of bounded geometry (over a manifold of bounded geometry).
 (The scale $H^{\varphi}(E)$, $\varphi\in RO$, can be defined by the modifying the corresponding definition of the scale $H^{(s)}(E)$, $s\in\RR$, from~\cite{G-13}.)
-In particular, the mapping property (theorem~\ref{T:main-5}) can be formulated for PUPDOs on manifolds of bounded geometry acting on sections of Hermitian vector bundles of bounded geometry.
+In particular, the mapping property (Theorem~\ref{T:main-5}) can be formulated for PUPDOs on manifolds of bounded geometry acting on sections of Hermitian vector bundles of bounded geometry.

-The article consists of eleven sections.
-In section~\ref{S:S-1} we summarize the basic notations, describe relevant geometric concepts (bounded geometry, geodesic coordinates, geodesic trivialization, and a special partition of unity).
-Furthermore, section~\ref{S:S-1} contains the definitions of the usual Sobolev scale, $RO$-varying functions, the extended Sobolev scale, PUPDOs on manifolds of bounded geometry, and basic concepts from interpolation theory of Hilbert spaces.
-Additionally, in section~\ref{S:S-1} (more specifically subsections~\ref{SS-1-12}--\ref{SS-1-15}, \ref{SS-1-19}--\ref{SS-1-20}, and \ref{SS-1-22}) we state the main results (seven theorems and one corollary) of the article.
-Section~\ref{S:S-2} contains the statements of preliminary lemmas, in which we recall the basic properties of the scale $H^{\varphi}(\RR^n)$.
+The article consists of twelve sections.
+In Section~\ref{S:S-1} we summarize the basic notations, describe relevant geometric concepts (bounded geometry, geodesic coordinates, geodesic trivialization, and a special partition of unity).
+Furthermore, Section~\ref{S:S-1} contains the definitions of the usual Sobolev scale, $RO$-varying functions, the extended Sobolev scale, PUPDOs on manifolds of bounded geometry, and basic concepts from interpolation theory of Hilbert spaces.
+Additionally, in Section~\ref{S:S-1} (more specifically subsections~\ref{SS-1-12}--\ref{SS-1-15}, \ref{SS-1-19}--\ref{SS-1-20}, and \ref{SS-1-22}) we state the main results (eight theorems and one corollary) of the article.
+Section~\ref{S:S-2} contains the statements of preliminary facts from interpolation theory, including basic properties of the scale $H^{\varphi}(\RR^n)$.
 Sections~\ref{S:S-3}--\ref{S:S-10} contain the proofs of the main results.